FoilDiff: A Hybrid Transformer Backbone for Diffusion-based Modelling of 2D Airfoil Flow Fields: Model Architecture and Configuration

 \subsection{Latent Transformer}

 At the core of FoilDiff are latent vision transformer blocks, positioned at the bottleneck of the U-Net-like architecture.
-These enable better global context modelling, and deeper conditioning of the latent by allowing all spatial locations in the latent feature map to attend to one another and the conditions, addressing the limited receptive field of strictly convolutional networks.
+These enable better global context modelling and deeper conditioning of the latent by allowing all spatial locations in the latent feature map to attend to one another and the conditions, addressing the limited receptive field of strictly convolutional networks.

 The latent representation, obtained after a series of downsampling operations in the encoder, is first reshaped into a sequence of flattened patches.
 Each patch is linearly projected into an embedding space and augmented with learnable positional encodings to retain spatial order.
-These embeddings are then passed through a stack of transformer encoder layers as seen in Figure \ref{fig:Transformer-Archictectures}, each composed of multi-head self-attention and feed-forward sublayers, interleaved with layer normalization and residual connections scaled, reshaped, and modulated by the physical conditions, ensuring that the generative process remains grounded in the specified physical scenario.
+These embeddings are then passed through a stack of transformer encoder layers as seen in Figure \ref{fig:Transformer-Archictectures}, each composed of multi-head self-attention and feed-forward sublayers, interleaved with layer normalization and residual connections scaled, reshaped, and modulated by the physical conditions using AdaLN-Zero \cite{peebles2023scalablediffusionmodelstransformers}.
+This latent conditioning ensures that the generative process remains grounded in the specified physical scenario.

 In addition to the standard transformer encoder, we also investigate a latent transformer based on the Unified Vision Transformer (U-ViT) architecture in Figure \ref{fig:Transformer-Archictectures}(b) by applying skip connections between downstream and upstream blocks.
 The downstream blocks of the U-ViT require a resolution of the skip connections in the form: